thetyrelcorporation/rquest/README.md

     $ gem install rquest

-## Simple Get Request
+## Simple GET Request

 Its basic setup involves setting the uri and action.
 Its send method will execute the rquest and return the body.
-You can access the full request object and the response time if you need it.
+You can access the full request object and the response time if you need them.

 ```ruby
 rquest = RQuest.new({verb: :get, uri: "https://google.com"})